snystrom/vplot/README.md

 ARGS:
     <bam>        Path to an indexed bam file
     <regions>    Path to a bed file (must be in bed4 format: chr, start, end, strand) Of a region (or regions) in
                  which to generate the vplot.
 If using multiple regions, all entries must be the same width.
-(NOTE: using more than 1 region is poorly supported currently, but technically works)
 ```